-One of the goals of Connecting Communities is to "enhance system coordination, efficiency, connectivity, and reliability for the movement of people and goods."
-The updated RCIS includes a guideline to "use the NJTPA congestion management process and context-sensitive criteria to target roadway investments that improve travel time reliability and address bottlenecks and hotspots."
+One of the goals of Plan 2050 is to "maintain a safe, secure and reliable transportation system in a state of good repair."
+Plan 2050 includes a map of unreliable road segments.
+The updated RCIS includes using the following guidelines:

+- NJTPA congestion management process and context-sensitive criteria to target roadway investments that improve travel time reliability and address bottlenecks and hotspots. - Invest in technologies that deliver environmental benefits, improve reliability, manage congestion, and streamline traffic flow.